RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 ```

 - require new memory region that is dynamically used by function calls
 ### C2.
-Intro to Stack Memory
+Intro to Stack Memory & Address Spaces
 - new memory region store info for function invocation $\implies$ is a special area of memory used for the storage for **temporary values**
-	- last in first out data structure
+	- *last in first out* data structure
-	- useful when we don't have enough registers for storing essential values, especially when calling other subroutines
+	- useful when we ***don't have enough registers*** for storing essential values, especially when calling other subroutines

 - info of function invocation is described by a stack frame
 	- `return` address